1. In 2013 The GFA (Gibraltar Football Association) was accepted as full UEFA member and in 2016 accepted as full FIFA member.

 11. Leonora’s Cave, which stems from St Michael’s Cave, was believed to be the tunnel, which linked Gibraltar to the African mainland and a Colonel Mitchell is said to have vanished whilst venturing down this cave.

-12. In 2009 Miss Gibraltar, Kaiane Aldorino, wins the Miss World title, now currently the Mayor of Gibraltar.
+12. In 2009 Miss Gibraltar, Kaiane Aldorino, wins the Miss World title.

 13. There are original Moorish baths in the basement of the Gibraltar Museum.